Ovenden Papers are supporters of a carbon offsetting initiative called Carbon Balanced Paper.

 This initiative offsets the unavoidable carbon emissions generated during the paper making process through partnership with World Land Trust.

-(with the exception of 9lives 100 Offset which is already carbon balanced)
+(with the exception of 9lives 100 Offset which is supplied carbon balanced already)

 Put simply, carbon balancing is where the carbon impacts of a product or service have been estimated and an equivalent amount of carbon dioxide is either prevented from being released into, or is absorbed from, the atmosphere.